beginner-corp/learn.begin.com/src/md/foundations/sharing-code.md

 ### Static assets

-Architect has nice support for writing html, css and esmodules javascript.
-From the perspective of dep management the configuration settings to pay attention to are:
+Architect has nice support for writing HTML markup, CSS files and JavaScript modules.
+From the perspective of dependency management the configuration setting to pay attention to:

 - `folder` path to static assets to deploy (default: `/public`)
-- `ignore` files to ignore

 An example `.arc`:

 ```
 @static
 folder dist
-fingerprint true
-ignore
-  zip
-  tar
 ```

 ### Hydrating Lambda functions